There are lots of fun memories to be made across Oklahoma City if you’re planning to explore your own backyard for spring break.

 We stan a TikTok queen.
 Get your teen’s attention with these Top Instagramable Spots around the metro.
-There’s no better place to post a fresh TikTok or update your social feed with swoon-worthy backdrops.
+There’s no better place to post a fresh TikTok or update your social feed with note-worthy backdrops.
 Be sure to use #SeeOKC so others can follow along on your adventures and your post might even be shared by @VisitOKC.

 Take fun up a notch at Chisholm Creek.
 This mixed-use development offers adrenaline-pumping activities, plus a cool mix of locally-owned dining and retail favorites.
 Work up an appetite at iFly Indoor Skydiving, Topgolf or Red Door Escape Room and then mosey on over to one of 20 tasty dining options.

 In Oklahoma, it’s hard to predict what weather we’ll have during spring break, but March often marks the opening of several seasonal, outdoor attractions.
-Try the new surfing and skiing simulators, plus paddlesports of all kinds at RIVERSPORT Adventures, experience the thrill of live racing with the Quarter Horse and Mixed Breed Season at Remington Park and Frontier City will also be open for their 2021 season.
+Try the surfing and skiing simulators, plus paddlesports of all kinds at RIVERSPORT Adventures, experience the thrill of live racing with the Quarter Horse and Mixed Breed Season at Remington Park and Frontier City will also be open for their 2022 season.